Nodir858/mini-furniture-store/README.md

 # React + Vite

-Technologies used:React.js,Redux Toolkit, React-dom tailwind css
+Technologies used:React.js,Redux Toolkit, React-Router tailwind css

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.